reach-sh/reach-lang/README.md

 The best way to use Reach is with Docker and docker-compose.

-See `hs/reach` for a script to run the compiler using a local build if one is available, or the Docker image if not.
+Run `reach` for a script to run the compiler using a local build if one is available, or the Docker image if not.
+(If using Docker, the only files in this repository you need are `docker-compose.yml` and `reach`.)

 See `examples/rps` for an example application.